OOPSpam/blog/_posts/2024-02-14-spam-protection-for-ultimate-member.md

 [Cloudflare](https://www.cloudflare.com/) is a content delivery network.
 It works between your website visitors and your hosting.
 They deliver your website faster and more securely around the world.
 They also provide a free way to protect your website from known spammers.

 Follow the [Add site to Cloudflare](https://developers.cloudflare.com/fundamentals/get-started/setup/add-site/) article in their official documentation to change your website's DNS address and put it behind Cloudflare.
 Simply adding your website to Cloudflare isn't enough.
 You need to [enable Bot Fight Mode](https://developers.cloudflare.com/bots/get-started/free/) to activate this protection.
-If the visitor's IP is suspicious, a captcha (namely Turnstile) will appear and ask the user to solve the challenge.
-Note that the visitor will not be able to solve the captcha if cookies and javascript are disabled in their browser.
+If the visitor's IP is suspicious, a CAPTCHA (namely Turnstile) will appear and ask the user to solve the challenge.
+Note that the visitor will not be able to solve the CAPTCHA if cookies and javascript are disabled in their browser.
 More about Turnstile check out: [What No One Tells You About Cloudflare Turnstile](https://www.oopspam.com/blog/cloudflare-turnstile).

-Cloudflare is a good alternative to reCaptcha as it's much lighter than reCaptcha.
+Cloudflare is a good alternative to reCAPTCHA as it's much lighter than reCaptcha.

 ## OOPSpam WordPress plugin